awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 To get the console output for your instance using the Amazon EC2 console, select the instance, choose **Actions**, **Instance Settings**, and then **Get System Log**\.
 To get the console output using the command line, use one of the following commands: [get\-console\-output](http://docs.aws.amazon.com/cli/latest/reference/ec2/get-console-output.html) \(AWS CLI\) or [Get\-EC2ConsoleOutput](http://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ConsoleOutput.html) \(AWS Tools for Windows PowerShell\)\.

 If the console output is empty, it could indicate an issue with the EC2Config service, such as a misconfigured configuration file, or that Windows failed to boot properly\.
 To fix the issue, download and install the latest version of EC2Config\.
 For more information, see [Installing the Latest Version of EC2Config](UsingConfig_Install.md)\.

-## Instance terminates immediately<a name="Using_InstanceStraightToTerminated"></a>

-After you launch an instance, we recommend that you check its status to confirm that it goes from the `pending` status to the `running` status, and not the `terminated` status\.

-If the instance terminates immediately, you can use the Amazon EC2 console or command line to get information about the reason that the instance terminated\.

-**To get the reason that an instance terminated using the console**

-1. Open the Amazon EC2 console\.

-1. In the navigation pane, choose **Instances** to display the instance details\.

-1. Select your instance\.

-1. In the **Description** tab, locate the reason next to the label **State transition reason**\.
-If the instance is still running, there's typically no reason listed\.
-If you've explicitly stopped or terminated the instance, the reason is `User initiated shutdown`\.

-**To get the reason that an instance terminated using the command line**
-Use the [describe\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command \(AWS CLI\) with the ID of the instance\.
-Look for the `StateReason` element in the output\.

 ## Remote Desktop can't connect to the remote computer<a name="rdp-issues"></a>